Home » Recipes » Dessert » Salted Caramel Cookie Skillet

 5. Bake.
 Place the skillet in the oven until the cookie dough is golden brown and baked through.

 6. Serve.
-Remove the skillet from the oven, and set it aside to cool for 10 minutes.
-Then, grab a spoon or a fork, and dig in!
+Remove the skillet from the oven, and set it aside to cool before grabbing a fork and digging in!

 *Note: If preferred, you can prepare this Salted Caramel Cookie Skillet in a 9×9 baking dish instead of a skillet.
 However, you’ll need to keep a close eye on it in the oven and adjust the baking time as needed.

-With 4 layers of decadent flavors, this Salted Caramel Cookie Skillet is more than enough on its own.
-However, if you really want to go all out, try topping it off with extra ingredients like:
+With four layers of decadent flavors, this salted caramel cookie skillet is more than enough on its own.
+However, if you really want to go all out, try topping it off with extra ingredients like even more caramel sauce, a drizzle of chocolate, chopped nuts (almonds, walnuts, pecans), chocolate chips, a dollop of whipped cream, or vanilla ice cream!

 Overhead image of a salted caramel cookie skillet topped with caramel and pretzels.